 In 2006, Haas CNC Racing relocated to a new, state-of-the-art, 140,000-square-foot facility in Kannapolis, North Carolina, where it began fielding two, full-time NASCAR Cup Series teams.

-On July 10, 2008, Haas announced that he had partnered with Stewart, a then two-time NASCAR Cup Series champion.
+On July 10, 2008, Haas announced that he had partnered with Stewart, then a two-time NASCAR Cup Series champion.
 The new operation, known as Stewart-Haas Racing, became official in January 2009.
 The team fielded two NASCAR Cup Series entries – one for Stewart and another for Ryan Newman.

-Haas immediately began to see results of his new partnership.
+Haas immediately began to see the results of his new partnership.
 Stewart finished eighth in the season-opening Daytona 500 at Daytona (Fla.)
 International Speedway to score the first top-10 for SHR in just its first point-paying race.
 In late March, Stewart and Newman placed both cars among the top-10 in a race for the first time when Stewart finished third and Newman finished sixth at Martinsville (Va.)
 Speedway.
 In early May, SHR placed both cars among the top-five in a race for the first time when Stewart finished second and Newman finished fourth at Richmond (Va.)
-International Raceway.
+Raceway.